slackapi/deno-slack-sdk/docs/workflows.md

 });
 ```

 Great, we've got a single step workflow that takes a string, and turns it into a dinosaur name via our `DinoFunction`.
 It would be nice to see what that looks like, so lets add another step that sends that value as a message somewhere.
-For this, we can use one of Slack's built-in functions.
+For this, we can use one of Slack's functions.
 Notice how we can also use our reference to `step1` to access an output called `dinoname` that the `DinoFunction` produces.

 ```ts
 const step1 = workflow.addStep(...);